 - Avoid further exposure to sunlight at least for 48 hours

 - Go to a doctor for further treatment

 It Takes Time and Effort to Keep This Plant Under Control

 Well, to tell you the truth, it's not easy to control this plant.
 There are many methods and each country where this invasive plant is growing has set its own rules.
 You can find them all when clicking the links in this article or through your own search on Google.
 So I won't give you all the specifics here.
-I tell you what I do to keep it under control.
+I'll just tell you what I do to keep it under control.